Avoid Spam: How Email Warm-Up and Verification Improve Deliverability

 Following email best practices is the key to staying out of the spam folder over time.
 This means crafting messages that are relevant and not too frequent.
 Messages should have a clear subject line, proper formatting, and easy-to-read content.

-Other important actions include:
+Other necessary actions include:

 -